Corporate Social Responsibility (CSR)

 IRLA Code of Conduct

 The IRLA Board believe that an important principle of leadership is to set a positive example regarding fair and ethical behaviour, and that IRLA members will respond positively in their own behaviours based on what they see of the Board’s conduct.
 The Board pledge to treat all members with courtesy and ask the same in return.
-The Board also asks that members treat fellow members and Association/AMS staff with respect, without aggression, abuse or harassment.
+The Board also asks that members are respectful of fellow members and Association staff and uphold the Associations core values of leadership, professionalism, trust and respect.

 Pro bono and legacy community training